SpecFlowOSS/Getting-Started-Step-By-Step/GettingStarted/Step4.md

 ![Test Explorer Dialog](../_static/step4/test_outcome1.png)

-📄 In the next step you will learn how to activate the SpecFlow + Runner on your machine.
+📄 In the next step you will learn how to automate your first scenario.